Efficient and Effective Adaptation of Multimodal Foundation Models in Sequential Recommendation: Experiment Setup

 \subsection{Implementation Details.}

-The pretrained models from the Huggingface platform \cite{jain2022hugging}, detailed in Table \ref{tab:model_specs}, are employed as text and image encoders in this research.
+The pretrained models from the Huggingface platform\footnote{https://huggingface.co/}, detailed in Table \ref{tab:model_specs}, are employed as text and image encoders in this research.
 Note that due to the limited computing resources, we adopt the Llama-3-70b with GPTQ 4-bit quantization.
 We experiment with hidden representation dimensions for the sequential encoder from \{32, 64, 128\} and set it to 64.
 We fixed the sequential encoder to include 2 Transformer blocks and 2 attention heads following \cite{fu2024iisan,yuan2023go}.

 Using the Adam optimizer without weight decay, we tested learning rates from 1e-5 to 1e-3 while maintaining a dropout probability of 0.1.
 We explored batch sizes from \{8, 16, 32, 64, 512\}, selecting the largest viable option to optimize GPU memory, and searched for SANB hidden dimensions from \{8, 16, 32, 64, 128, 512, 1024, 2048\}.
-Hyperparameters were searched separately for the Microlens and Amazon datasets.
+Hyperparameters were searched separately for the MicroLens and Amazon datasets.
 All hyperparameters were finalized based on validation performance, and results were reported using the test set.
 The experiments were conducted on one A6000 GPU.